Skip to main content

 What happens if I cancel my A/B test?

-If you cancel your A/B test before it completes sending, your Broadcast will have been sent to only your test recipients (i.e., 30% of the recipient list).
+If you cancel your A/B test before it completes sending, your Broadcast will have been sent to only your test recipients.

-To send the Broadcast to the remaining 70% of the recipient list, click the Recipients page to view the 30% of subscribers who have already received the Broadcast.
+To send the Broadcast to your remaining recipients, click the Recipients page to view the subscribers who have already received the Broadcast.

 Select all of these subscribers, and then add a temporary Tag (e.g., a Tag called "Cancelled A/B test") to them.